 - Arts and Culture

 - To set Hull’s experiences within a wider national and international understanding of culture-led regeneration and the Cities/Capitals of Culture movement

 - To share lessons and harness new knowledge to consider the next steps for Hull, policy makers and cities aiming to host future UK City of Culture or other cultural mega events.

-The evaluation of Hull UK City of Culture 2017 and the Cultural Transformations conference is being led by the Culture, Place and Policy Institute at the University of Hull, in association with Hull 2017.
+The evaluation of Hull UK City of Culture 2017 and the Cultural Transformations conference is being led by the Culture, Place and Policy Institute at the University of Hull.